dartmouth/genji-lab/GCP_DOCS_MKII.md

-# Deploying genji-lab to Google Cloud Platform (GKE)
+# Deploying genji-lab to Google Cloud Platform (GCP)

 ## Introduction

 This guide walks you through deploying **genji-lab** to Google Kubernetes Engine (GKE).
 While genji-lab can run in various environments, this guide focuses on containerized deployment using Kubernetes—a powerful system for running applications at scale.

+Assuming you have a GCP Project with billing enabled, these steps should take less than an hour.
+Allow more time if you work on the command line infrequently.

 ### What We're Actually Doing (The Big Picture)